spaceskyentist/coding_setup_srshaver/step7_idl_vscode.md

 - Scroll to bottom and de-select the option for `Problems: Report Problem`

 There ya go!

+## (Optional) Settings Configuration:
+1. Go to IDL sidebar icon
+2. Under quick access, click `Open Extension Settings`, these are the extensions provided by IDL for VSCode
+3. Formatting changes:
+   - autoDoc : true/false
+        - when formatting code, automatically update documentation
+4. IDL
+   - How IDL workspaces get added to IDL workpath
+   - This is pretty good on its own
+   - You can add in other folders by scrolling all the way to the bottom, and under `idl.IDL:Path` add paths
+        - plus sign before path adds all the folders under a folder
+        - get used when you start up IDL debug session, or IDL notebooks

 ## Step 5: Create a `.pro` file
 1. Return to your project folder